Skilled Visa FAQ

 If you have provided any incorrect information to us or to the Department you must notify the Department.
 You will need to complete a Form 1023.
 It is important that you provide any corrections as quickly as possible.
 We will be able to advise you if it will affect the processing of your application.
 Please note, the provision of false or misleading information or bogus documents may be a criminal offence could lead to exclusion from Australia under PIC 4020.

 What if I need to travel while my application is being processed?

 Depending on your visa status while your application is pending you may be able to apply for travel rights to go offshore.
 If you hold a Bridging Visa A you will be able to apply for Bridging Visa B, which allows you to go offshore for a maximum of 3 months.
 You will need to apply to the Department at least 1 week prior to your departure and provide a reason for your travel.
 Please contact our office if you wish to travel and we are acting for you.
-Please also be aware that if you intend on travelling and have already organized your BVB on your own, you must still advise our office of your travel intentions as the Department must be made aware of your movements.
+Please also be aware that if you intend to travel and have already organised your BVB on your own, you must still advise our office of your travel intentions as the Department must be made aware of your movements.

 How long will my application take to process?